haemka/covid19-dashboard/README.md

-# ECDC COVID-19 Data Importer for InfluxDB
+# COVID-19 Data Importer for InfluxDB

 Imports COVID-19 data from the open data portals of various sources into InfluxDB.
 The script may be called via a cronjob to regularly import the data.